About

 Driving performance

-Is it fun to drive?...if you we're living in the 80s till 90's when models used to be powered on NiCAD and NiMH nbattery it was indeed fun but with the advent of new technologies pour into R/C models in tamiya monster beetle 35current era its quite a boring monster truck for new generation of R/C owner......okay! mostly the "Boomers" and the generation one step ahead later do love it.
+Is it fun to drive?...if you we're living in the 80s till 90's when models used to be powered on NiCAD and NiMH nbattery it was indeed fun but with the advent of new technologies pour into R/C models in current era its quite a boring monster truck for new generation of R/C owner......okay! mostly the "Boomers" and the generation one step ahead later do love it.
 By today R/C standard this classic mid 1980's TAMIYA MONSTER BEETLE is not able to compete with new age R/C monster truck; its neither performance racer nor a basher due to its relic design chassis.
 Its good enough for 'stock' driving just able to enjoy seeing it moving around like a baby who just had its first walk.
 Best way to say is people who own this model would just love to cruise leisurely, not serious but love to see the 'styling' and the photogenic moments as it bounced around on the track...its a 'show' monster truck with style.

 In 'stock' form it still fun drive with just 2s Li-po battery pack, plenty of torque to pull mild wheelie when you hit the sweet spot on the throttle.
 The best place to enjoy driving it is on loose pack sand, dry mud holes with long fast bumps.
 I could drive it on hard pavement or cemented surface but i wouldn't risk balding those beautiful looking studded tractor tire though.
-On bumpy tamiya monster beetle 02off-road the driving characteristic is quite quirky and bubbly; its a very jumpy monster truck due to stiff shocks and swingy rear suspension pretty much how you would see a motocross bike traverse though courses of bumps.
+On bumpy off-road the driving characteristic is quite quirky and bubbly; its a very jumpy monster truck due to stiff shocks and swingy rear suspension pretty much how you would see a motocross bike traverse though courses of bumps.
 Through every break and entry into the bumps there's always a wheelie effect when you hit the throttle right the moment the rear wheel touches the ground which is why its more of a fun drive rather being a racer.
 The steering is very wiggly, loose and not so accurate to steer around which can be quite challenging to drive and slalom around at high speed especially on dedicated race circuit.
 Since i use a lighter 2s 2200mah 35~40c Li-Po battery pack under the chassis the cornering stability can be unstable at 80% throttle especially on grippy tarmac road almost tipped over on its side on two wheels but when i used heavier 2s 3300mah li-po battery pack it seems very planted due to lower heavier center gravity.
 Remember back it the old days these models used to run on heavier NiCAD and NiMH battery pack which is ideal way to keep the CG lower and run stable so its best to run on heavier Li-Po battery.

 However its a very 'noisy' model; with on board plastic parts clunking around as if you felt something was loose or rubbing against each other which is true especially on the rear suspension swing arm and wiggly battery hatch below the chassis.
-The top hard plastic body shell is quite heavy too and wiggle about loosely on the post tamiya monster beetle 34mounting pole.
+The top hard plastic body shell is quite heavy too and wiggle about loosely on the post mounting pole.
 Runtime on 2s 2200mah 35~40c Li-Po battery pack lasts me between 16 to 25 minutes on average depending how i pull the throttle but still enough to keep me entertained.
 As for the stock 540 motor and the Tamiya TBLE-02S ESC temperature its warm to touch after few runs.

 In terms of durability the base chassis can really take the beating from jumps and tumbles on rough off-road terrains since most plastics such as the swing arms, front suspension A-arms and the lower chassis frame are made from impact resistance plastics.
 The stock gear box seems to held up from the torque produced from stock 540 brushed motor on fully charged 2s Li-po battery pack but there no guarantee if it could handle brushless motor upgrades.
 The only minor problem was the rear CVD drive's ball joint keep popping off from the differential cup gear after few random jumps but easily put it back in place by hand...pretty much expected from relic design independent swing arm axle.
 However since the Volkswagen replica body shell is very detailed in construction some bits of aesthetics parts may get damaged such as the clear head lights and side mirror might get easily dent, scratched or bend...chrome parts are just too vulnerable to be out in the wild.
-So far i had one side mirror slightly bent and looses it back side reflection panel after tamiya monster beetle 37bashed and landed on its side.
+So far i had one side mirror slightly bent and looses it back side reflection panel after bashed and landed on its side.
 Fortunately both side mirror can be easily detached by hand if not needed.

 Personally what i like about classic 80's Tamiya monster truck both the Monster Beetle and Blackfoot are how easy it was to plug the battery and quickly go and drive it.
 For modern R/C car, trucks, buggy and etc you'll need to remove the body shell to access the battery compartment to plug in the battery and turn on the switch then put back the body shell and snap back all those four tiny snap pins to secure it took somewhere between 3 to 4 minutes task....as for old people like me that's a lot of work to go through.
 But for retro Tamiya monster trucks i just slide in the battery from the under carriage of the chassis, snap in the battery plug and turn on the ON switch and i'm ready to drive...all that for under 30 seconds.
 Plus the classic monster truck pretty scale and looks photogenicly good on the picture and videos thanks to its detailed plastic hard body plastic models rather than shiny bubbly soft lexan plastic shell like a soapy UFO contour design.
 If post it on social media definitely you'll get more attention from scale enthusiast and plastic modeler, more likely the compliments for its looks are ageless and lasts for many generation to come.